doronbehar/pistol/README.md

 text/html w3m -T text/html -dump %s
 ```

-And here's an example that leverages `ls` for printing a directories content,
+And here's an example that leverages `ls` for printing directories, just in
-just in case this is needed with whatever usage you have in mind for Pistol:
+case this is needed for whatever usage you have in mind for Pistol:

 ```
 inode/directory ls -l --color %s